Shuta-syd/DES02-PiRacer-instrument/docs/CAN-Communication.md

 > **Note**: D2 or D3 is optional.
 If you want to use interrupt, connect D2 or D3 to INT pin of MCP2515.

 ## Set Up
-Raspberry Pi and 2CH-CAN-FD-HAT
+Raspberry Pi with Rasbian OS and 2CH-CAN-FD-HAT.<br>
-### OS: Ubuntu 22.04 LTS
 [How to set up 2CH-CAN-FD-HAT](https://www.waveshare.com/wiki/Template:2-CH_CAN_FD_HAT_User_Manual#Working_with_Raspberry_Pi)
-> **Note** Sometimes can0 and can01 is swapped, So Please note that.
+> **Note** Use Dual SPI Mode.
+Sometimes can0 and can01 is swapped, so please keep this in mind.
 If they are swapped, you have to rename can0 can1.

 ## Code Example for testing
 ### Transmitter Code Example (Arduino Nano)